Factbox - Syria's energy sector

 OIL

-* Syria is a relatively small oil producer, accounting for just 0.5 percent of the global production in 2010, according the latest BP Statistical Review of World Energy.
+* Syria is a small oil producer, accounting for just 0.5 percent of global production in 2010, according the latest BP Statistical Review of World Energy.

 * Syria's oil production declined from 581,000 bpd in 2001 to 375,000 in 2009, according to BP data, but recovered to 385,000 bpd in 2010 after new fields started up.

+* The latest monthly report from the International Energy Agency put Syrian oil production at 370,000 bpd in July 2011, while monthly Syrian crude loading programmes pegged exports at 150,000 bpd.

+* Syria's mostly sour Souedie crude is sold by state marketing firm Sytrol.
+Germany and Italy each bought nearly a third of Syria's exported crude in 2010, while France, the Netherlands, Austria, Spain and Turkey shared the rest, according to the EIA.

-* It has 2.5 billion barrels of proven oil reserves, just 0.2 percent of the world total and comparable to the United Kingdom's 2.8 billion barrels.
+* Syria has 2.5 billion barrels of proven oil reserves, just 0.2 percent of the world total and comparable with the Britain's 2.8 billion barrels.

-* Most of Syria's known oil reserves are in the east of the country near the border with Iraq with some smaller fields in the centre of the country.
+* The Al-Furat Petroleum Company -- a joint venture between state-run Syrian Petroleum Co.
+(SPC), Shell and CNPC -- is the main producer consortium operating in the country.

+Because SPC is the operator of AFPC, any withdrawal by the foreign partners is unlikely to cut production, at least in the short term, industry sources say.

 * Syria's two key production streams are the sour and heavy Souedie crude, which yields lower quality oil products, and the sweet and lighter Syrian Light grade.